 What better time of year to jot down some business than right now.
 Want a head start?
 A few tips?
 Here's everything you need to know.

-Now, I’m not talking about the resolutions we all make, like eat more kale, run a marathon, stop binge-watching Netflix.
+Now, I’m not talking about the resolutions we all make, like eat more kale, run a marathon, and stop binge-watching Netflix.
 Let’s be honest, those resolutions barely make it past January.

 I’m talking about business goals that connect where you are today with where you want to be this time next year.
 I’m talking about the business goals that fill an important gap between what you’re doing today and what you know you ought to do.

 1. If You’re Still Using Word & Excel for Billing